 - If my child has a loose tooth, should we pull it?

 Ah!
 The great debate: It’s tempting to look at that loose, waggling tooth and want to help your child remove it, but we do not recommend it.
 Pulling it yourself can easily damage sensitive tissue.
 (We look at the topic more in depth on our blog.)
 We want to be partners in your care!
 Of course, this isn’t an exhaustive list.
 We know how important it is to tailor each treatment plan to meet the needs of every patient, no matter what age.
 We’re dedicated to taking time to answer any questions or concerns you have.
 It’s just another way that our family is pleased to serve your family.
-Dental Express offers dental care for the entire family, including SmileCorrect, implants, emergency dental care and maintenance services.
+Dental Express offers dental care for the entire family, including SmileCorrect, dental implants San Diego, emergency dental care and maintenance services.
 With four convenient locations in San Diego, our practice features compassionate care coupled with state-of-the-art technology.
 Contact us to schedule an appointment today.